tangobreath/tangobreath.github.io/_posts/2012-02-29-a-reflection-on-learning-and-teaching-argentine-tango.md

 teachers, fellow dancers, and the individual student, so we all carry responsibility in its functionality.

-## A good teacher believes in their student&#8217;s ability to dance.
-A good student believes in themselves, and acts upon their &#8220;_desire to do.&#8221;_
+## A good teacher believes in their student's ability to dance.
+A good student believes in themselves, and acts upon their _"desire to do."_

 As teachers, we have a responsibility to convey the pith of movement concepts to our students without taking shortcuts or relying solely on descriptions that are commonly used, even if we think we understand what they mean.
-Teachers also have to have an open mind and heart to different learning styles and seek to provide a wide variety of &#8220;tools&#8221;
-(rather than directives) for students to be able to do self-processing and reflecting.
+Teachers also have to have an open mind and heart to different learning styles and seek to provide a wide variety of 'tools' (rather than directives) for students to be able to do self-processing and reflecting.
 Most of all, teachers must have faith in their students ability.

-In _Dynamic Alignment through Imagery_, [Eric Franklin](http://franklinmethod.org/en/ "Eric Franklin, The Franklin Method.") emphasizes the role of the teacher in empowering his/her students: &#8220;I have known teachers of dance with the attitude: &#8216;Very few people were made to dance, and certainly not most of the people here.&#8217; Watching the students in such a class, I see tension, sullenness, self-distrust, and a failure to achieve.
+In _Dynamic Alignment through Imagery_, [Eric
+Franklin](http://franklinmethod.org/en/ "Eric Franklin, The Franklin Method.") emphasizes the role of the teacher in empowering his/her
+students: &#8220;I have known teachers of dance with the attitude:
+&#8216;Very few people were made to dance, and certainly not most of the people here.&#8217; Watching the students in such a class, I see tension, sullenness, self-distrust, and a failure to achieve.
 I am sure we have all experienced the benefits of receiving encouragement, or what is often referred to as positive &#8216;vibrations.&#8217;  It seems the more deeply an image is held in the teachers mind, the better she or he can convey it, and the more likely the student will react to it.&#8221;

 As students, we are responsible for investing in the creation of an internal radar or vision of our bodies as well as opening our hearts and minds to perceiving in new, and often very subtle, ways.
 Students also have to accept their role as teacher, even if it is only to be their own, providing themselves with positive feedback, and adjusting their own movement with gentleness.
-A student must search or ask for new ways of understanding if what they are being told does not work for them, rather than resigning to the fact that they can&#8217;t get it because they aren&#8217;t good enough yet, or because tango is _supposedly_ really hard.
+A student must search or ask for new ways of understanding if what they are being told does not work for them, rather than resigning to the fact that they can't get it because they aren't good enough yet, or because tango is _supposedly_ really hard.

 Mabel Todd, in _The Thinking Body (1972),_ writes: &#8220;When doing exercises under instruction we are apt to think that we move or direct the moving of the muscles.
-What actually happens is that we get a picture from the teacher&#8217;s words or his movements, and the appropriate action takes place within our own bodies to reproduce this picture.
+What actually happens is that we get a picture from the teacher's words or his movements, and the appropriate action takes place within our own bodies to reproduce this picture.
 The result is successful in proportion to our power of interpretation and the amount of experience, but most of all perhaps to _the desire to do.&#8221;_